The Cultural Phenomenon of Jólabókaflóð, Iceland’s Book Flood

 How Do People Change Their Minds?

-Reading Time: 3 minutes In theory, the formula for changing our minds should be simple.
+In theory, the formula for changing our minds should be simple.
 We change our minds when we come across new information from credible and trustworthy sources that contradict our existing beliefs.
 But we tend to forget that Imagine how much harder physics would be if electrons had feelings.
 Physicist Richard Feynman And so, because of the weight we give to our beliefs, feelings, or biases, changing a person’s mind can’t be solved through formulaic approaches.
 We may need help seeing what we can’t or …

 Read more